-I know, cleaning your face with oil may sound a bit strange if you haven't heard of the oil cleansing method (sometimes referred to as the OCM).
+Cleaning your face with oil may sound a bit strange if you haven't heard of the oil cleansing method.
 Especially if you have oily or acne-prone skin.
 But once you get it, it will make perfect sense, and you'll never buy makeup remover again!

 The theory behind oil cleansing is that like dissolves like.
 Using an oil to clean the skin dissolves pore clogging sebum, dirt, environmental pollution and makeup.
 The oil cleansing method works by massaging a suitable oil into the face for a few minutes.
 Working the oil into your pores and problem areas, lifting and dissolving blackheads and grime.
 The oil is then removed with a piping hot face cloth to soften the pores for a deep cleanse.
 The OCM is like a mini facial that leaves your skin feeling steam cleaned and soft!

 Oil cleansing will remove all traces of your makeup, plus the dirt and grime your pores picked up during the day, and even waterproof mascara!

 One of the best DIY skincare tips for glowing skin is to get rid of the sudsy cleanser, filled with sodium laurel sulfate (SLS) and harsh alcohols.
 They may get your face squeaky clean, but they could be aging your skin in the process!
 Many facial cleansers strip the fats (lipids) from the skin damaging the skin's barrier function, which is vital for healthy skin.